vicentesurraco/text-edit-ai/README.md

-# AI Book Editor
+# AI Text Editor

-A command-line tool for editing books with the assistance of AI, using language models to suggest improvements or changes to text sections.
+A command-line tool for editing text with the assistance of AI, using language models to suggest improvements or changes to text sections.

 ## Installation

 1. Clone the repository:
-   Run `git clone https://github.com/yourusername/ai-book-editor.git` and then `cd ai-book-editor`.
+   Run `git clone https://github.com/yourusername/text-edit-ai.git` and then `cd text-edit-ai`.

 2. Install the required dependencies:
    Run `uv sync --lockfile uv.lock`.